So, what do content writers do?

 It will help you deeply understand how content writing works.

-Study marketing to learn how to sell with words.
-Those who understand this idea are using writing as a vessel for making millions.
+A: Studies marketing to learn how to sell with words.
+Understands writing as a vessel for making millions.
 As a result, they build communities, have many fans, and earn lots of money.

 #5.
 Tell Good Stories